viperML/neohome/src/content/blog/nix-tuto-1/index.md

 In this section, we will cover some functions from `builtins`.
 This is the name of a variable that is provided by Nix itself.
 I will cover some of the most used ones.
 You can check the documentation for the rest in the [Nix manual](https://nix.dev/manual/nix/2.18/language/builtins).

 ### import

 `import` allows you to load a nix expression from another file.
-Remember that nix is an expression-based language, so a file always contains a single expressions that returns a single value.
+Remember that nix is an expression-based language, so a file always contains a single expression that returns a single value.

 ```nix
 # foo.nix